Water in your basement

 - Your home's gutter downspouts should extend at least 10 feet away from the foundation of the house so water is carried away from basement walls.

-- Clear your gutters at least twice a year to prevent them from overflowing.
+- Clear your gutters at least twice a year to help prevent them from overflowing.
 Leaves and debris will clog gutters and can send water back toward your roof, walls or foundation.

 - Gutters and downspouts should not be connected to municipal sewage lines.